Designers: George Gomez & Tom Leon

 Spy Hunter makes up for this by being extremely compelling.
 The spy theme is unique in driving games (both then and now), the graphics were pretty good for the time, and the music--an ever-present electronic arrangement of the Peter Gunn theme--combine to make this one of the most fondly remembered games of its time.

 Two versions of the machine were produced--an upright version and a slightly less-common full-cockpit sit-down version.

 Back to the top.

 Spy Hunter is one of my all-time favorite games, so imagine my excitement when I found one at one of the first video game auctions I attended.
 I was more than willing to pay up to $500 or more (the going rate seems to be about $700 to $800 these days for the upright version).
 For some reason, though, the folks in the crowd that day weren't big Spy Hunter fans.
-I lucked out and picked it up for just $150!
+I lucked out and picked it up for a song at the auction!